Apurva0109/nd00333-capstone/starter_file/README.md

 * AutoML &ensp;&ensp;&ensp;&ensp;: 0.97257 (best model: VotingEnsemble)

 ## Model Deployment
-Automate ML model gives better result so we deployed best run of AutoML.
+Automate ML model gives better result so we deployed the best run of AutoML.

-* Provide a scoring script that will be invoked by the web service call (using scoring.py).The scoring script must have two required functions, init() and run(input_data).
+* Provide a scoring script that will be invoked by the web service call (using scoring.py).
+The scoring script must have two required functions, init() and run(input_data).

   * init(): Loading your model
   * run():Running your model on input data